getodk/docs/odkx-src/xlsx-converter-intro.rst

 Will result in a survey like this:

 .. image:: /img/xlsxconverter/survey-screen.*
-  :alt: An example rendering of a basic XLSX file in ODK Survey
+  :alt: An example rendering of a basic XLSX file in ODK-X Survey
   :class: device-screen-vertical

 .. tip::